choudhurimanash/gitPractise/README.md

 # gitPractise

 ~For GitHub Practise~
-- Hi my name is manash CHoudhuri-
+- Hi my name is manash Choudhuri-